goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 \end{center}
 </div>

 This is the initial definition, used as a basis for the mechanization, discussed in \cref{chap:itypes}.
 Due to different obstacles in the formalization of the subject invariance proofs, this definition, along with the definition of intersection types was amended several times.
-The reasons for these changes are documented in Chapter **?? add specific section!!**.
+The reasons for these changes are documented in \cref{chap:itypes}.
 The definition above also assumes that the context $\Gamma$ is _well-formed_:

 <div class="Definition" head="Well-formed intersection-type context">